Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 1. Mainnet/Testnet selector.
 The information shown is dependent on whether you have selected Mainnet or Testnet.
 2. Search field: search across all relevant blockchain data for specific information, such as a particular account, transaction, block, or baker and see all relevant details associated with that entity.
-3. Page naviation: change between pages to see other information.
+3. Site naviation: change between pages to see other information.
 On a smaller screen, the page selector is available in the hamburger menu |hamburger|.
 4. Time range filter: controls the time range of the data shown.
-5. Total CCD in existence on either Mainnet or Testnet; on Mainnet Total CCD in circulation is also shown
+5. Total CCD in existence on either Mainnet or Testnet; on Mainnet Total CCD in circulation is also shown.
-6. Blocks added
+6. Blocks added: sum of blocks added in the selected time range.
-7. Block Time
+7. Block Time: average time since last block created in the selected time range.
-8. Transactions
+8. Transactions: sum of transactions in the selected time range.
-9. Accounts created
+9. Accounts created: sum of accounts created in the selected time range.
 10. Latest blocks: continuously updated list of the latest 10 blocks baked on the blockchain, including links to details for the individual blocks and bakers.
 11. Latest transactions: continuously updated list of the latest 10 transactions on the blockchain, including links to details for the individual transactions and senders (where available).